DizkoDan/cyberjunx-chirpy-test/_posts/2008-06-07-made-it-to-the-hotel-we-got-t.md

 ---
 id: 444
 title: 'Made it to the hotel.
-We got t...'
+We got t'
 date: '2008-06-07T19:18:51-04:00'
 author: DizkoDan
 layout: post